 - herring from the Baltic

-- wild (not farmed) salmon and trout from the Baltic Sea, the Gulf of Bothnia and its rivers, Lake Vänern and Lake Vättern
+- wild (not farmed) salmon and trout from the Baltic and Lakes Vänern and Vättern

 - whitefish from Lake Vänern

-- brook trout from Lake Vättern
+- brook trout from Lake Vättern.

-- eel.

 These fish contain so much dioxin and PCBs that girls, women of childbearing age, and boys under the age of 18 should not eat them more than two to three times a year.